DTJF/fbdoc/src/doc/Options.md

 In this example no input file name is specified and \Proj uses the default name `Doxyfile`.
-Also it's possible to specify any outher file name and a prepending path (ie like `../doc/fb-doc.Doxyfile`).
+Also it's possible to specify any outher file name and a prepending path (ie. like `../doc/fb-doc.Doxyfile`).
 But if the file specification contains a pattern (characters `*` or `?`) or the extension is one of `.bas` or `.bi`, then \Proj skips the reading of the Doxyfile and operates on the FB source file(s) directly.